Nature, Green Spaces and Outdoor Recreation

 - VIVA-PLAN is about revitalising in-between spaces in residential housing areas to promote nature conservation, social inclusion and human well-being.
 The project aim is to develop sustainable plans with social and ecological values for public areas to engage local residents in active participation in proposed activities.

-- SMARTer Greener Cities (no homepage yet).
+- SMARTer Greener Cities.
 SMARTer Greener Cities aims to develop and test novel tools and processes for explicitly converging social, ecological, and technological approaches.
 The convergence of these approaches will promote resilient and equitable urban futures in Helsinki, Copenhagen, and Stockholm, and generate new opportunities for transformative change and increasing resilience to extreme events in other Nordic cities.

 - Planning with youth (no homepage yet).
 Engaging, meaningful and forward-looking participation of youngsters in shaping attractive and sustainable living environments.
 This project aims to

 1) systematically and empirically assessing challenges with youth involvement planning,